-Mind's national Infoline provides information about a range of issues, such as mental health problems, where to get help, treatments and advocacy.
-The website has pages on LGBTQ mental health as well as information booklets and fact sheets on many different aspects of mental health.
-All of the booklets and fact sheets can be read online, some can be downloaded free, others can bought from the site.
+Mind's website has pages on mental health and being LGBTQ+.
+The site also includes information booklets on many different aspects of mental health.
+All of the booklets can be read online, some can be downloaded free, others can be bought from the site.

 Visit Mind’s website